duyisking/rezo-react-boilerplate/README.md

 Specify which app to run if multiple apps are presented.

 #### `PORT`
+[number]

 Added in: v1.0.0

-[number]

-The port on which the server listens upon starting the server.
+The port number on which the Node.js server listens upon startup.
 This port is used on both development and production mode.
+Although this config variable gives the server a static port number, we can still change it by setting the `PORT` environment variable.

 #### `WEBPACK_PORT`
 [number]